Lyf-Planner/signature-debouncer/README.md

 SignatureDebouncer.run(() => updateItemTitle(anotherTitle), { id: '1234' }, 5000);
 SignatureDebouncer.run(() => updateItemDate(anotherDate), { id: '1234' }, 5000);

-// After 5000ms uninterrupted seconds, the console would show "Updated date!" - the last invocation under that signature
+// After 5000ms uninterrupted seconds, the console would show "Updated date!"
+// This is because the date update was the last invocation under that signature :)
 ```

 The `SignatureDebouncer` debounces any function call it wraps, globally, purely based on the signature.